Getting Closer To Clients Down Under

 In saying this, it is not that clients have been neglected by their corporate lawyers.
 Many firms are very good at servicing their clients and most large law firms have had client relationship managers in place for some time.

-Proactive strategies such as ‘Best Client Programs’ and Client Lead Partners are more common, and client teams, comprising lawyers, marketers and client relationship partners, have become more important.
+Proactive strategies such as ‘Best Client Programs’ and Client Lead Partners are more common, and client teams, comprising lawyers, Business Development professionals and client relationship partners, have become more important.

 Soliciting client feedback, which is linked to key account management programs as a benchmarking tool, is also becoming more systemised.